kenchiichi/K2-ExoticArmory/README.md

 <h3>Mod Uninstallation Instructions</h3>
-After Uninstalling K2-EXOTICARMORY, it is recommended, to close the game, and reopen it, as there may be some leftover code running, that may cause bugs.
+After Uninstalling K2-EXOTICARMORY, it is recommended, to close the game, as there may be some leftover code running, that may cause bugs.

 If reinstalling K2-EXOTICARMORY, closing the game is almost required.
+If not closed, the mod will not function properly.

 <h2>Special Thanks</h2>